 Are they territorial about their home?

-If you answered yes to any of those questions, then maybe it’s not in the cards for you.
+If you answered yes to any of those questions, then maybe you should think twice before bringing home a cat.

 Are they a wild puppy?

 Be sure you’re willing to create an environment where your cat can get a break from your rambunctious pup.